 SharePoint Site Column

-The answer for the above mentioned disadvantage is using site column.
-Site column allows you to modify the data in one place and the changes are reflected in other documents as well.
+The answer for the above-mentioned disadvantage is using the site column.
+The site column allows you to modify the data in one place and the changes are reflected in other documents as well.
 Once you define your metadata, you can use and reuse them on all lists and libraries as per your requirements.

 Steps to create and use SharePoint Site columns

-01. Choose the site where you want to create site column
+01. Choose the site where you want to create a site column

 Depending on your site hierarchy you should create your site column.
-Site column can be created in more sites/lists/libraries.
+Site columns can be created in more sites/lists/libraries.

 Majorly there are two ways to create your site.